-Instructor: Cheung Research Practicum in Administration: Read Less [-] EDUC 470A Residency: Introduction to School Districts 3 Units Terms offered: Spring 2008, Fall 2006, Fall 2005 This course is designed to expose students to the role and purpose of school systems.
-It addresses the school district as service centers for schools as well as leaders of education reform, and explores the relationship between the district and its schools and why and how each serves as a collaborative function to improve and facilitate education excellence.
-Residency: Introduction to School Districts: Read More [+] Rules & Requirements Prerequisites: Good standing in LEEP Repeat rules: Course may be repeated for credit without restriction.
-Hours & Format Fall and/or spring: 15 weeks - 2 hours of lecture and 3 hours of fieldwork per week Summer: 8 weeks - 4 hours of lecture and 6 hours of fieldwork per week Additional Details Subject/Course Level: Education/Other professional Grading: Letter grade.

-Instructor: Love Residency: Introduction to School Districts: Read Less [-] EDUC 470B Residency: Excellence and Equity and Systemic Reform 3 Units Terms offered: Summer 2011 10 Week Session, Summer 2009 10 Week Session, Spring 2009 Students will meet weekly for one hour with a residency adviser at one of the following campuses: San Francisco State University; California State University, East Bay; or San Jose State University.
+Instructor: Cheung Research Practicum in Administration: Read Less [-] EDUC 470A Residency: Leaders for Equity and Democracy 1 - 3 Units Terms offered: Spring 2008, Fall 2006, Fall 2005 As scholar-practitioners and aspiring system leaders, LEAD students benefit from fieldwork opportunities that allow them to experience the complexities of educational leadership firsthand.
+Students will work with their advisor and program faculty to identify meaningful fieldwork experiences based on their research interests and future vocational aspirations.
+Residency: Leaders for Equity and Democracy: Read More [+] Rules & Requirements Prerequisites: Enrollment in LEAD EdD Repeat rules: Course may be repeated for credit without restriction.
+Hours & Format Fall and/or spring: 15 weeks - 1-3 hours of fieldwork per week Summer: 6 weeks - 3-6 hours of fieldwork per week Additional Details Subject/Course Level: Education/Other professional Grading: Offered for satisfactory/unsatisfactory grade only.
+Residency: Leaders for Equity and Democracy: Read Less [-] EDUC 470B Residency: Excellence and Equity and Systemic Reform 3 Units Terms offered: Summer 2011 10 Week Session, Summer 2009 10 Week Session, Spring 2009 Students will meet weekly for one hour with a residency adviser at one of the following campuses: San Francisco State University; California State University, East Bay; or San Jose State University.
 The residency will require six hours weekly at a school district site to conduct research on curriculum, instruction, assessment, and professional development topics selected by students in conjunction with their faculty counselors and residency advisers in collaboration with the district consultant.
 An additional two hours weekly will be dedicated to preparation of case study materials from the residency assignment.
 Students will be expected to present the results of their residency research to the faculty and students of the Joint Doctoral Program.
 Residency: Excellence and Equity and Systemic Reform: Read More [+] Rules & Requirements Prerequisites: 470A, Good standing in LEEP Repeat rules: Course may be repeated for credit without restriction.
 Hours & Format Fall and/or spring: 15 weeks - 2 hours of lecture and 3 hours of fieldwork per week Summer: 8 weeks - 4 hours of lecture and 6 hours of fieldwork per week Additional Details Subject/Course Level: Education/Other professional Grading: Letter grade.